erratic-c-programmer/screened/README.md

 ```

 ### Function preferences
-- All output should be done with the append buffer.
-Only in some special cases
-where the append buffer will not work should anything below be used.
 - For all but tests, use `read(int fd, void *buf, size_t count)` and
 `write(int fd, const void *buf, size_t count)` for all I/O operations, instead
 of `printf()`, `scanf()`, `puts()` or `gets()`.
 But for tests, `puts()`